-RULE 1006-1 FEES - INSTALLMENT PAYMENTS
+RULE 1006-1 FEES INSTALLMENT PAYMENTS Filing Fee

 - (a) Payment of Filing Fee.
-Any document filed on paper must be accompanied by the appropriate fee in the form of cash, cashier's check, certified check, or money order.
+Any document filed on paper must be accompanied by the appropriate fee in the form of (i)-cash, cashier's check, certified check, or money order; or (ii) via Pay.gov by debit card, bank account (ACH), or PayPal.
 The Clerk may not accept personal, non-certified checks or credit cards from pro se parties. - (b) Attorney Required to Pay Filing Fee Triggered by Filing of a Paper.
 Unless the attorney's client obtains a waiver or deferral of the fee or authorization to pay the fee in installments, an attorney (subject to any right of reimbursement from the client or the estate) is responsible for payment of any fee triggered by the filing of a paper.